jdgagnon/number_bonds/README.md

 ---
 ## Key Features

+The application includes three distinct game modes to target different math skills:

-* **Interactive Number Bonds:** A clear, visual representation of the "part-part-whole" math concept.
+* **🔢 Number Bonds:** A clear, visual representation of the "part-part-whole" math concept, complete with related addition and subtraction sentences.

+* **⚖️ Comparison (< > =):** Students compare two numbers, each shown with a corresponding set of countable cubes, and select whether the first is greater than, less than, or equal to the second.

+* **➡️ Patterns:** A skip-counting game where students must identify the next number in a sequence (counting by 1s, 2s, 5s, or 10s) from multiple-choice options.

+### Core Mechanics
-* **Counting Cubes:** Clickable, color-coded cubes to help children visualize the problem and count the numbers.
+* **Visual Counting Aids:** Interactive, clickable cubes help children visualize the numbers in each problem.
-* **Multiple Problem Types:** Automatically generates related addition and subtraction sentences to reinforce learning.
-* **Rewarding Progression:**
-    * A "Star Power" progress bar fills with each correct answer.
-    * Filling the bar awards a glowing, sparkling star.
+* **Rewarding Progression:** A "Star Power" progress bar fills with each correct answer, awarding a glowing, sparkling star upon completion.
-    * After earning 5 stars, the player "levels up" to a new set of colored stars.
+* **Leveling System:** After earning 5 stars, the player "levels up" to a new set of colored stars, providing long-term goals.
-* **Engaging Feedback:** Fun animations, like popping answers and confetti bursts, celebrate correct answers and goal completion.
+* **Engaging Feedback:** Fun animations, like popping answers and confetti bursts, celebrate success.
-* **Adjustable Difficulty:** The maximum total for problems can be easily changed to match the child's skill level.
+* **Adjustable Difficulty:** The maximum number used in problems can be easily changed to match the child's skill level.

 ---
 ## Built With